MandoxaElemental/WeatherSprint-Trade/README.md

   * Be able to search for and retrieve weather information for a specific location
   * Add that city to a list of favorites
   * On each search,  ability to see the following (how you achieve this is up to you)
     * Current weather at the time of the search
     * A general 5 day forecast
     * The ability to see max temp and min temp of the current day.
-  * Ability to for data to persist when the user closes the browser and reopens the page
+    * Ability for data to persist when the user closes the browser and reopens the page
   * Desktop only build
   * Must be designed
   * Can use this for ideas: Some Ideas